moj-analytical-services/rpackage_training/README.md

 Unit testing can be easily automated using the [testthat package](https://testthat.r-lib.org/).
 This:
 * Provides a user friendly way of specifying tests that determine whether a function has run as expected (e.g. returns a particular value).
 * Enables you to write messages that inform the user when running the tests (e.g. figure 1 works as expected).
 * Instructs users about whether checks have passed or failed.
-For example, if there are two 'figure 1 works as expected' checks which both pass, then the output will be 'figure 1 works as expected: ..', with each dot indicating a pass.
-If there is a failure, a number will be shown instead of one of the dots.
-This number signposts the user to information about the failure which is shown at the end of the output generated when running the test.
 * Easily integrates into your existing workflow.

 To set up your package to use testthat run the command: